alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 It is too easy to be afraid by the possible consequences and be paralized.
 But there are solutions that can be implemented with more or less cost and side effects.
 Public perception is always the first step to solving public problems.
-We will analyze a few possibilities that can help with the worst part of the incoming crisis.
+We will analyze here a few possibilities that can help with the worst part of the incoming crisis.

 # 🌡️ Is It Real?